jriekse5555/AzureComponents_IL5_CMK_PE/README.md

 - Create an Azure resource group, virtual network, subnet, and nsg (you may want to use a region that isn't heavily used)
 - Create an Azure virtual machine (preferrably using a spot instance to save on cost)
 - Create a rule in the Azure nsg allowing only the public IP that you are using via RDP to ensure your Azure VM is protected (a website like https://whatismyipaddress.com/ can show you the public ip you are using)
-- Create an Azure service principal (in Entra ID app registrations) and grant it access as Owner (for AKS) to your resource group or subscription
+- Create an Azure service principal (in Entra ID app registrations) and grant it access as Contributor (AKS will need Owner on the subscription as it creates a resource group) to your resource group or subscription
 - Back in ADO, create a service connection with the previous service principal's information
 - Edit one of the ADO .yml pipelines (in the repo) with your Azure information
 - Create an Azure pipeline with ADO, from the .yml file in the repo